-Jill Rees / Greenfire Farms line mix (see description below)
+Jill Rees / Greenfire Farms line mix

-Crested Cream Legbar Pullets and Cockerel
+Crested Legbar Pullets and Cock

 First Place – Interior Provincial Exhibition 2018 for Large Eggs

 They are a medium-sized fowl that are known for their active foraging and ability to survive in a free-range environment.
 The roosters are vigilant and protective of the hens.
 They also surprised me with they friendly nature and non-aggressive attitude with the other members of our mixed flock.
 The hens are inquisitive, rarely broody and they handle confinement well.

 They were developed in Britain in the 1930′ by Dr. Reginald Punett and are quite popular in the United Kingdom, yet practically unknown in the United States.
 The Cream Legbar is a cross between Barred Plymouth Rocks and Brown Leghorns, with some Araucana and Gold Campine genes.
-The Araucana genes give the Cream Legbar its funny little crest and the blue eggs; the Leghorn contributed its excellent egg production; the Barred Plymouth Rock genes contribute the ability to easily tell roosters from hens when the chicks hatch.
+The Araucana genes give the Legbar its funny little crest and the blue/light green eggs; the Leghorn contributed its excellent egg production; the Barred Plymouth Rock genes contribute the ability to easily tell roosters from hens when the chicks hatch.

-Crested Cream Legbar Pullets
+Crested Crele Legbar Pullets

-a non-crested Cream Legbar Hen
+A non-crested Crele Legbar Hen